-- Collaborate with the local affiliates of NSBE, SHPE, SWE & WEPAN to host events that promote civil engineering. leadership development, professional development, social and civic affairs - Leverage Social media and the Section/Branch communication vehicles of ASCE Strategic Diversity partner organization local affiliates to widely publicize seminars, events, technical subjects and ASCE related resources - Ensure guest speakers, member communications and event locales are diverse and inclusive of varying levels of accessibility - Leverage or create formal or informal mentoring systems/opportunities i.e., assign a more seasoned member to mentor a younger member, male to female member or majority member to a member representing and underrepresented racial or ethnic group. - Consider the establishment of a Diversity Committee or Younger Member Forum to: - ensure that Section & Branch programs, communications, resources and collaborations are inclusive - o liaise with ASCE's Committee on Diversity & Inclusion (CDI) - aid in the establishment of a leadership pipeline for ASCE governance opportunities - encourage employer, partner and sponsoring organizations to support a broad spectrum of ASCE activities - consider submitting local and regional ideas & or new items for publication in Section & Branch Newsletters, CIVIL ENGINEERING or ASCE Roundup
+- Collaborate with the local affiliates of NSBE, SHPE, SWE & WEPAN to host events that promote civil engineering through leadership development, professional development, social and civic affairs. - Leverage Social media and the Section/Branch communication vehicles of ASCE Strategic Diversity partner organization local affiliates to widely publicize seminars, events, technical subjects and ASCE related resources - Ensure guest speakers, member communications and event locales are diverse and inclusive of varying levels of accessibility - Leverage or create formal or informal mentoring systems/opportunities i.e., assign a more seasoned member to mentor a younger member, male to female member or majority member to a member representing and underrepresented racial or ethnic group. - Consider the establishment of a Diversity Committee or Younger Member Forum to: - ensure that Section & Branch programs, communications, resources and collaborations are inclusive; - o liaise with ASCE's Committee on Diversity & Inclusion (CDI); - aid in the establishment of a leadership pipeline for ASCE governance opportunities; - encourage employer, partner, and sponsoring organizations to support a broad spectrum of ASCE activities; - o consider submitting local and regional ideas and/or new items for publication in Section & Branch Newsletters, CIVIL ENGINEERING, ASCE Roundup or ASCE Leadership Letter section "Around the Region."

-Questions, suggestions or comments regarding ASCE Diversity & Inclusion related activities, policies or programs should be directed to ASCE's Department of Diversity programs via email at diversity@asce.org or contacting ASCE'S Diversity Programs at 703.295.6405.
+Questions, suggestions or comments regarding ASCE Diversity & Inclusion related activities, policies or programs should be directed to Lisa Black at lblack@asce.org (703.295.6405).